LearnEntertainment

 Spotify Business Model: How a Swedish Startup Saved the Music Industry

-Analyzing Spotify's journey from a pirate-fighting tool to the global leader in audio, podcasts, and audiobooks.
+Analyzing Spotify's journey from a pirate-fighting tool to the global leader in audio, profitable at last with 751M users and 290M paying subscribers.

 Spotify